adithyan-sivaraman/FSD-Day38-frontend/README.md

 3. Install the dependencies using  npm install

+4. Set the backend Api endpoint in config.js

-4. Start the development server : npm run dev
+5. Start the development server : npm run dev

 ## Backend Repository